There is not much publicity and promotion on the Meepo – a sub $300, super affordable electric skateboard with 5-star riding experience.

 And on the after-sale service front:

 For now, Kieran is expected to handle all of the after-sale services.
-However, he is already in the process of bringing an extra person in to maintain the current top tier customer service.
+However, he is already in the process of bringing an extra person in to maintain their current top tier customer service.
 Kudos.

 I have yet to come across a negative review or complaint on Kieran and his Meepo boards.